ISISComputingGroup/ibex_developers_manual/Installing-and-Upgrading-MySQL.md

 - backup mysql data base data files

 - open MySQL installer under administrator account
-  - If prompted to upgrade installer click "Yes" (Ignore windows error about not running correctly)
+  - If prompted to upgrade installer click "No" (Ignore windows error about not running correctly)
   - remove 5.6.X MySQL server but *do not delete data*
 - yes to remove MySQL installer
 - yes reboot (if asked)